boothe0/CS386GodotProject/reports/ReportWeek3.md

 Camelia: Worked on designs for the player character and ideas for the game storyline.
 Contributed to team discussion about game designs.

+Chandler: Worked on boundaries for the arena.
+Worked on art and writing design focused on the main character, setting, and primary story.
+Provided feedback and ideas on the team's vision of the game's design.

 ## 2. Retrospective

 Appreciations: